SpongePowered/SpongeDocs/source/plugin/migrating-from-7-to-8.rst

 =======

 SpongeAPI 8 introduces the concept of an engine.
 While SpongeAPI 7 was mostly designed for servers, SpongeAPI 8 considers the client as a first class citizen.
-The :javadoc:`Server` and :javadoc:`Client` are both :javadoc:`Engine`s.
+The :javadoc:`Server` and :javadoc:`Client` are both :javadoc:`Engine`.

 In general plugin development, it is likely that you will only really consider the server - this is true even in singleplayer environments as the game client starts a singleplayer server.
 However, be aware that there are times when